dargueta/disko/README.rst

 Footnotes
 ---------

-.. [#] Works for the larger image size; smaller image size is buggy.
 .. [#] Timestamps are stored using the 1973 revision that uses the canonical
        Unix epoch.
 The first specification can't represent timestamps past 1973-04-08 12:06:28.250.
+.. [#] Works for the larger image size; smaller image size is buggy.
+.. [#] Note this version 3 of the file system, not MINIX version 3
+.. [#] Also known as "DOS Plus"